Apur0y/base-project-task/README.md

 **Note for Windows Users**: For better compatibility with Git and Docker, we recommend using [Git Bash](https://git-scm.com/) instead of the default command prompt or PowerShell.

-Follow these steps to start the project:
+Follow these below steps to start the project:

 1. **Download the Project**
    You already have the project downloaded.